Details

 Q1: Has Princess Doe ever been identified?

-A1: As of June 2008, the body still remains unidentified and rests in a grave near
+A1: As of June 2017, the body still remains unidentified and rests in a grave near

-the area of the Cedar Ridge Cemetery, where she was found.
+the area of the Cedar Ridge Cemetery where she was found.

 Q2: Is it possible that Princess Doe is actually Diane Dye?